DoubleTake

 Align

-When you have sorted the images you can adjust an overlap automatically instead of placing the images carefully with the mouse or keyboard.
-Click on the overlap so it gets selected and then click the align button.
-Undo is available if it fails.
+Once you have sorted the images, you can automatically adjust the overlap instead of manually positioning the images with the mouse or keyboard.
+Click on the overlap to select it, then click the align button.
+If the alignment fails, you can use undo.

 Keyboard Shortcuts